ppy/osu-wiki/wiki/Glossary/Graveyard/en.md

 # Graveyard

-The **graveyard** is a subforum for [beatmaps](/wiki/Beatmaps/) that have been abandoned.
+The **graveyard** is a subforum for [beatmapsets](/wiki/Beatmaps/Beatmapsets/) that have been abandoned by their creator(s).
 Graveyarded maps do not count towards a user's total upload limit.
-The owner may revive them by updating the beatmap, which sends it back to being a Work in Progress.
-This requires having a free pending slot.
+The [beatmapset host](/wiki/Beatmaps/Beatmapsets/Beatmapset_host) may "revive" a beatmapset by updating it.
+This requires a free pending slot and sends it back to being a Work in Progress beatmapset.

-Beatmaps that are not updated or receive no posts from their owner for 28 days will be automatically sent to the Graveyard.
+Beatmaps that are not updated by their creator for **28 days** will automatically be sent to the Graveyard.

 <!-- TODO: Add links-->